 - Include a prominent and persuasive CTA.
 While this may seem simple on a landing page, you still need to focus on a conversion point (i.e., “book now,” “call us,” “reserve here,” or “add to cart”).
 Even if your ad leads to an informative blog post, there should be a CTA at the end to direct the customer into your sales funnel.

 - Your site content should be helpful, informative and relevant to the search terms or phrases in your ad.
+Tricking users to click on your ad with unrelated copy is the digital equivalent to a bait-and-switch.

 - For PPC ads leading to customer service-related CTAs (phone calls or emails), fine-tune your workflow.
 Make sure that you have functioning systems in place from the first inquiry to conversion.
+In other words, someone should answer those calls and emails promptly to not lose that lead (and your money).

 And while your site doesn’t need to rank well to have success with paid search, it certainly helps.
 Google takes into account the caliber of your landing pages in the quality score.
 This ranking determines the placement of your ads on the SERPs.